umbertocicciaa/aws-mlops/frontend/README.md

 ## Project Structure

 ```
-sagemaker-streamlit-app
+frontend
 ├── src
-│   ├── app.py          # Main entry point for the Streamlit application
+│   └── app.py          # Main entry point for the Streamlit application
-│   └── utils.py        # Utility functions for data preprocessing and visualization
-├── requirements.txt     # List of dependencies required for the project
+│   └── requirements.txt     # List of dependencies required for the project
 └── README.md            # Documentation for the project
 ```